 Note that the first command removes the default library location.
 However, if you chose a custom library location during setup, remove that directory instead.

-For additional information about Calibre, consult these official resources:
+For additional information about Calibre on Ubuntu, consult these official resources:

 - Calibre Official Website: Download options, feature overview, and project news.